Volunteer Opportunities 2019-2020

-- Your organization is a member of HRMAC in good-standing OR you are an individual member (transition, civic, or student) for the 2018-2019 (July-June) fiscal year;
+- Your organization is a member of HRMAC in good-standing OR you are an individual member for the 2019-2020 (July-June) fiscal year;

 - You are committed to furthering the mission of HRMAC;